 Cheapest car insurance in Utah for a bad driving record

-Nationwide, Progressive, State Farm offers affordable car insurance for high-risk drivers with bad driving record in Utah.
+Nationwide, Progressive, State Farm provides affordable car insurance for high-risk drivers with bad driving record in Utah.

 CompanyAverage annual premium for clean recordAnnual premium for high-risk driver